dsfellows/dsfellows/week_7_agenda.md

 + Try uploading data to Mapbox
 + When you get error messages, what's causing them?

+## Viewing CSV in Atom
++ In Atom: Packages -> Settings View -> Install Pacakges/Themes.
+Search for "tablr" and install.
+Close out all files on Atom and restart Atom.
+When you open your CSV file, Atom should automatically ask you if you would like to view in Table or Text mode.
+Click on "Table" to view your CSV as a table.
++ To change the CSV view, restart Atom, and select a different option.

 ## Using Mapbox

 Try uploading your data and creating a visualization in [Mapbox](https://www.mapbox.com/).
 You'll need to create a free account first.